Gosforth Nature Reserve is a haven for wildlife on the outskirts of Newcastle.

 Whether you would like to bring a small group or entire class, we provide tailored opportunities for young people to learn about natural history in a quiet and safe outdoor setting.

-Become a member ›
+Become a Member ›

 Your support protects Gosforth Nature Reserve, supports learning and enables wildlife conservation.